hightechu/hightechu-discord-bot/GETTING_STARTED.md

 The Discord Bot is setup with a Heroku Application that automatically deploys the `main` branch on update.
 Therefore, be careful updating the `main` branch.

+Note: If you are using the Heroku CLI to manually deploy, you will need to follow the instructions provided by Heroku in the application dashboard.
+For more information, visit "[Git - For an Existing Heroku App](https://devcenter.heroku.com/articles/git#for-an-existing-heroku-app)".

-## Testing Bot
+## Testing the Bot

 To test your setup, you can run the command `!ping` in your server.
 The Discord Bot will respond `Pong!` if your setup was a success.

 Note: If you changed your Discord Bot prefix, the command will no longer be `!ping`, but instead `!new-prefix ping`.

-Note: This applies to both locally developed Discord Bot and Heroku developed Discord Bot.
+> Note: This applies to both locally developed Discord Bot and Heroku developed Discord Bot.

+### Problems?

-Note: Do not worry if your Discord Bot doesn't respond.
+Do not worry if your Discord Bot doesn't respond.
 Ask for help, and we can troubleshoot together to solve the problem.

-Note: Check that your Discord Bot is running either locally (`npm run start`) or on Heroku.
+Check that your Discord Bot is running either locally (`npm run start`) or on Heroku.
 The Discord Bot will not work unless it is actively running.

 Note: The Discord Bot must be added to your server, if it isn't added it can't listen and respond to commands.